Digizard/frontend-nanodegree-hello-world/README.md

 How to Use?
 -----------

-View the index.html in your browser.
+Open up the index.html in your browser.